By The RX Index Research Team·Last Updated: July 3, 2026·Last Verified: July 3, 2026

 Is compounded tirzepatide covered by Medicare?

 No. Medicare does not cover compounded medications for weight loss.
-Compounded tirzepatide is not FDA-approved, not substitutable for Zepbound, and not eligible for any of the three Medicare pathways — Part D OSA, the Bridge, or BALANCE.
+Compounded tirzepatide is not FDA-approved, not substitutable for Zepbound, and not eligible for any Medicare coverage pathway.
+Tirzepatide is no longer on the FDA shortage list, which further narrows the legal basis for 503A patient-specific compounding.

 The Bottom Line